awsdocs/aws-pricing-calculator-user-guide/doc_source/index.md

-# AWS Pricing Calculator User Guide
+# AWS pricing calculator User Guide

 -----
 *****Copyright &copy; 2020 Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****